tbytnar/portable_hadoop/docs/pages/exercise_one.md

 *   Creating a Hive table for the data
 *   Querying the data

-For this exercise a data file has been provided with the source files here: documentation\Exercise 1\test-data.csv
+For this exercise a data file has been provided with the source files here: documentation\exercise_1\test-data.csv

 <br>